joaobiriba/ningjs-presentation/content.md

 <!-- .element: class="stretch" -->

 <!-- NOTES -->
-- A-Frame invented declarative form of entity-component-system using HTML
 - Start with an `<a-entity>`
 - By itself, has no appearance, behavior, functionality
 - Plug in components to add appearance, behavior, functionality